 - What exactly is banner blindness?

-- Why better display ads aren’t the solution to banner blindness
+- Why better display ads aren’t the solution?

-- What is the cure to banner blindness
+- How native ads can be a cure to banner blindness

 What exactly is banner blindness?

 Banner blindness is a catchy name for the continuing decline in performance of display adverts.
 This includes banner ads hence the name.
 According to a recent report from Smart Insights, the average ad performance of banner ads is a pathetic 0.05%.
 That’s only 5 clicks for every 10,000 impressions.

 But the poor performance of display ads is just the symptom.
 The cause of banner blindness is a person on a website not looking at or even notice a banner ad, let alone clicking on it.
 The end result is banner ads have terrible click-through rates which make them a much poorer choice for performance marketers.

 Now, admittedly, if your campaigns are CPC, CPL, or CPA, you only pay when someone clicks on your advert.
 In these cases, at least you aren’t throwing money away for “views” which were never really viewed.
 Still, banner blindness means you won’t reach some potential leads as they won’t even see your ads which are right in front of them.

 If you don’t tackle banner blindness then you won’t reach your target audience.
 You will have far worse ad performance and waste your time and money.
 You have to work a way through.